 Katie Woods has accepted the position of Communications Manager.
 Katie has extensive experience in public relations, media relations, crisis communications and marketing and has an undergraduate degree in Communications from the University of Michigan.
-Katie started her career in broadcast TV as a reporter and producer.
-Katie is a Los Angeles native who made the move to the Bay Area to join the Santa Clara Valley Transportation Authority's (VTA) marketing and communications teams.
+Katie started her career in broadcast TV as a reporter and producer and then joined the Santa Clara Valley Transportation Authority's (VTA) marketing and communications teams.
 There, she developed strategic marketing and communication campaigns and served as VTA's on-call media spokesperson.
 Prior to joining VTA, Katie served as the Public Relations Manager for DogVacay, a successful startup company in Santa Monica.
 At DogVacay, Katie was responsible for increasing media coverage by producing crafty, viral content and by hosting local community-centered events across the country.